Unit 5 Ap Human Geography Quizlet: Exact Answer & Steps

 • Ranching (farthest)

 Here's the thing most students get wrong: von Thünen's model assumes flat land, a single market center, and no transportation improvements.
-In the real world, technology and infrastructure mess this up.
+Also, in the real world, technology and infrastructure mess this up.
 That's exactly what the exam wants you to understand — the model is a starting point, not a perfect prediction.

 ###The Green Revolution